josephbeuysmum/Dertisch/README.md

 	RESTAURANT (views and controllers)

 	DTMaitreD
-	// manages the addition and removal of Dishes and their relationships with Head Chefs and Waiters
+	// manages the addition and removal of Customers and their relationships with Head Chefs and Waiters
 	// (the maitre D is classically a VIPER routing)

 	DTOrders